WenxiGan/WenxiGan/README.md

 ❤️ A big fan of Apple. 🧑🏻‍💻

-❤️ High techknowledge investment and value investment. 📈 📉
+❤️ High technology investment and value investment. 📈 📉

 <!--
 **WenxiGan/WenxiGan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.